Trinacria: secrets behind the Timeless Symbol of Sicily

 Three Corners of SicilyThree Vals of Sicily.

-The different areas had their distinct sceneries and farming cultures.
-At the center of the Vals was the town of Enna.
-It is also called 'the navel of Sicily' because of its central location.
+These different areas had their own distinct scenery and farming cultures.
+At the center of the Vals was the town of Enna, also called 'the navel of Sicily' because of its central location.

 Medusa in Trinacria has snakes for her hair and ears of wheat.
-The wheat refers to the exceptionally fertile soil of the island.
+The snakes are part of Medusa's mythology.
+The wheat refers to the island's exceptionally fertile soil, which Sicily has always been known for.

 The Mythical Background of the Symbol of Sicily